localstack/docs/content/en/getting-started/installation.md

 #### Starting LocalStack with Docker-Compose

-You can start LocalStack with [Docker-Compose](https://docs.docker.com/compose/) by configurig a `docker-compose.yml` file.
+You can start LocalStack with [Docker Compose](https://docs.docker.com/compose/) by configuring a `docker-compose.yml` file.
 Currently, `docker-compose` version 1.9.0+ is supported.

 {{< tabpane >}}
 {{< tab header="Community" lang="yml" >}}